 In the table below we summarize all comments and requests with sources.
 The memo is now reorganized into categories of requests in descending order of overall Council priority.
-The new Priority column was derived from combined discussion with the Mid-Atlantic SSC ecosystem working group and a survey of selected MAFMC members coordinated by Council staff in July 2022.
+The new Rank column summarizes priority and was derived from combined discussion with the Mid-Atlantic SSC ecosystem working group and a survey of selected MAFMC members coordinated by Council staff in July 2022.
 The Progress column briefly summarizes how we responded, with a more detailed response to each request in a section for each request category.
 In the Status column, "In SOE" indicates a change included in the report(s).